Jacquie Slover, 90, of Flora and formerly of Louisville, passed away at 8:25 am on Thursday, March 19, 2020 at Flora Gardens in Flora.

 Considering recent world events, private funeral services will be conducted.
 Interment will take place at Orchard Hill Cemetery in Louisville.
 A public celebration of Jacquie’s life will be conducted at a later date and will be announced.
 Triplett & Neal Funeral Home in Louisville is in charge of the care and arrangements.
 Memorial contributions in Jacquie’s memory are suggested to the Clay County Cancer Support Group or to the Clay County Cancer Crusaders and will be accepted through the funeral home.
 You are invited to share your memories of Jacquie and leave a condolence at www.triplettandneal.com

-To plant a tree in memory of Jacquie Slover, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Jacquie Slover, please visit our floral store.